JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7975 days**.

-And here is a just a random fact -  **The average stay for a prisoner on Alcatraz, when it was used as a prison, was five years**.
+And here is a just a random fact -  **Walt Disney holds the record for the most Oscar nominations with sixty-four**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)